Mercedes-Benz: Formula One

 Mercedes-Benz took part in the world championship in 1954 and 1955, but despite being successful with two championship titles for Juan-Manuel Fangio, the company left the sport after just two seasons.

 Mercedes-Benz returned as an engine manufacturer in 1994, with the engines being designed and manufactured by Ilmor in Brixworth.
 It initially partnered with Sauber, before switching to McLaren in 1995.
-Although the Mercedes engines were not successful at first, they later won drivers' championships for Mika Häkkinen in 1998 and 1999, and for Lewis Hamilton in 2008, as well as a constructors' championship in 1998.
+Although the Mercedes engines were not successful at first, it later won drivers' championships for Mika Häkkinen in 1998 and 1999, and for Lewis Hamilton in 2008, as well as a constructors' championship in 1998.
 Mercedes part-owned McLaren, and the collaboration had been extended into the production of road-going cars such as the Mercedes-Benz SLR McLaren.

 In 2007, McLaren-Mercedes was fined a record US$100 million for stealing confidential Ferrari technical data.

 In 2009, Ross Brawn's newly conceived Formula One team, Brawn GP used Mercedes engines to win the titles.
-At the end of the season, Mercedes-Benz sold its 40% stake in McLaren to the McLaren Group and bought 70% of the Brawn GP team jointly with an Abu Dhabi-based investment consortium.
+At the end of the season, Mercedes-Benz sold its 40 percent stake in McLaren to the McLaren Group and bought 70% of the Brawn GP team jointly with an Abu Dhabi-based investment consortium.
 Brawn GP was renamed Mercedes GP for the 2010 season and became the main team for Mercedes-Benz.
 The company continued providing engines to other teams under customer relationships.